The Current (radio program): Humour

 Although primarily a serious news program, The Current from 2003 to 2012 began each show with a brief satirical commentary by a character credited only as The Voice.
 The role was performed by actor Stephen Hart.

 The Voice also announced fictional advertisements for the "Ambiguous Party", a fictional political party.
 A few campaign ads were created and aired for morning show listeners' amusement in which The Voice tried to persuade listeners to vote for the Ambiguous Party.
 Comparisons are made between the Ambiguous Party (complete and utter fence-sitters on all issues) and the current parties of the day.

 On June 20, 2019, Hart returned for a guest appearance to pay tribute to Anna Maria Tremonti on her last regular appearance as the show's host.

-In addition, as holiday programming on statutory holidays, recorded selections of Stuart McLean's Vinyl Cafes humourous "Dave and Morley" stories are aired.
+In addition, as holiday programming on statutory holidays, recorded selections of Stuart McLean's Vinyl Cafes humorous "Dave and Morley" stories are aired.